-- or proof that your child is or was in the care of a local authority (pages 9 to 10). - 7 Finally, don't forget to fill in any extra supplementary information forms (SIF), and provide any documents or information for any schools or local authorities that ask you to do this, and send these forms and documents back to them before the closing date.
+7 Finally, don't forget to fill in any extra supplementary information forms (SIF), and provide any documents or information for any schools or local authorities that ask you to do this, and send these forms and documents back to them before the closing date.
 We will not pass on any extra information or SIF's to schools or local authorities (LA) on your behalf.

-Offers will be made on 1 March 2018.
+Offers will be sent on 1 March 2019.
 If we cannot give your child a place at any of the schools you have applied for, we will give your child a school place in any part of the borough with a space.
 You have a right to appeal if we turn down your application (see page 16).
 We will also place your child on the interest list for any other Barking and Dagenham school you listed as a higher preference than the school we offered you.